National Sweetheart

-Miss National Sweetheart is a United States beauty pageant created in 1941 where runners-up from the Miss America state pageants are invited to Hoopeston, Illinois to compete for the title of Miss National Sweetheart, and the name of the title held by the winner of that pageant.
+Miss National Sweetheart is a United States beauty pageant created in 1941 where runners-up from the Miss Volunteer America state pageants are invited to Hoopeston, Illinois to compete for the title of Miss National Sweetheart, and the name of the title held by the winner of that pageant.

 The event, which has no official ties to the Miss America Organization, is sponsored by the Hoopeston Jaycees and is held on Labor Day weekend in conjunction with the town's revered annual Sweetcorn Festival.
 Most contestants placed first runner-up in their state pageant, however second and other runners-up are invited if the first runner-up chooses not to attend.
 The winner of the Miss National Sweetheart title receives a $1,200 scholarship and a pendant shaped like an ear of corn.

 Winning this title does not guarantee that a contestant will win a Miss America state title, but since 1980, five Miss National Sweetheart winners have gone on to win both their state and the Miss America title.
 Since 1970 there have been nine Miss America titleholders who have competed in the National Sweetheart pageant.

 In 2016, the Miss America organization officially disassociated itself with the Miss National Sweetheart Organization.
 Miss America state pageant contestants were prohibited from competing.

-The 2024 Miss National Sweetheart pageant was held on September 1, 2024, and was won by Miss Alabama Sweetheart, Kaitlyn Funk.
-She is the first from Alabama to win the title.
-The 2025 pageant was held on August 31, 2025 which was won by Louisiana's representative Anna-Katherine Thompson, a 2025 Mississippi State University communications graduate from Ruston, Louisiana.
-The four runners-up, in order, were Sam Robbins from Indiana, Bridget O’Bryan from Maryland, Josie Nasekos from Mississippi, and Remelie Heide from Georgia.
+The 2026 Miss National Sweetheart pageant was held on September 6, 2026, and was won by Miss Indiana Sweetheart, Kayla Myers.